McDonnellDean/azure-vm-container/README.md

 [nscale] is an open toolkit supporting configuration, build and deployment of connected container sets. __nscale__ is ideally used to support the development and operation of __microservice__ based systems.

-# Azure Virtual Network Container
+# Azure Virtual Machine Container
-Manages the creation, deployment, linking and unlinking of Azure Virtual Networks for [nscale].
+Manages the creation, deployment, linking and unlinking of Azure Virtual Machines for [nscale].
 The azure-vm-analyzer is used internally by [nscale], see nscale's [documentation] for information on how to deploy using Azure as the target platform.